Skip to content

 • The wallet is only created once (during the first registration).

-• When createProfileForTenant is called for subsequent portals, it checks for an existing wallet among linked users and reuses that address instead of creating a new one.
+• When linking to an additional portal, the system reuses the existing wallet address instead of creating a new one.

 Data Isolation